-In Cades Cove your cell phone is nothing more than a camera – and possibly a device to entertain yourself in the inevitable traffic jam that occurs when a family of deer graze just off the road and people from all walks of life and around the world act like they’ve spotted a lion on safari.
+In Cades Cove, your cell phone is nothing more than a camera.
+Or possibly a device to entertain yourself in the inevitable traffic jam that occurs when a family of deer grazes just off the road and people from all walks of life and around the world act like they’ve spotted a lion on safari.

 Of course, there are many places in the mountains where you can look up and see the sky, but I think it was that wide view, across the empty fields, unencumbered by trees or even the mountains.